Naval Station Rota: End of Cold War

+United States Air Force interest

-As the US Navy started to reduce its presence, the USAF realized the potential of the airfield as a refueling stop in Middle East deployments.
-Rota was used by C-5 and C-141 planes in the Gulf War in 1991.
-Later, the US agreed with Spain to improve air base installations so it could handle more cargo plane operations.
+As the U.S. Navy started to reduce its presence, the USAF realized the potential of the airfield as a refueling stop in Middle East deployments.
+Rota was used by C-5 Galaxy and C-141 Starlifter transport aircraft in the Gulf War in 1991.
+During that war B-52 Stratofortress bombers were stationed at nearby Morón Air Base, where detachments of USAF KC-135 Stratotanker aerial refueling aircraft had rotated during years.
+Later, the U.S. agreed with Spain to improve air base installations so it could handle more cargo plane operations.

-In April 2011, the commander of the US Navy garrison at the base, Captain William F. Mosk, was relieved of command and reassigned during an investigation into illegal drug use by US servicemen at the installation.
+In April 2011, the commander of the U.S. Navy garrison at the base, Captain William F. Mosk, was relieved of command and reassigned during an investigation into illegal drug use by U.S. servicemen at the installation.
 Rear Admiral Tony Gaiani relieved Mosk for "lost confidence in his ability to command", specifically, to handle issues related to the investigation.

+Antimissile Shield

-On October 5, 2011, US Secretary of Defense Panetta announced that the USN will station four Aegis warships at Rota to strengthen its presence in the Mediterranean Sea and bolster the missile defense of NATO as part of the European Phased Adaptive Approach (EPAA).
-As of 2015, four US destroyers, including USS Arleigh Burke, USS Ross, USS Porter, and USS Roosevelt are permanently forward-deployed to Naval Station Rota as part of the Missile Defense System.
+On October 5, 2011, U.S. Secretary of Defense Leon Panetta announced that the U.S. Navy will station four Aegis warships at Rota to strengthen its presence in the Mediterranean Sea and bolster the missile defense of NATO as part of the European Phased Adaptive Approach (EPAA).
+As of 2015, four U.S. destroyers, including USS Arleigh Burke, USS Ross, USS Porter, and USS Roosevelt are permanently forward-deployed to Naval Station Rota as part of the Missile Defense System.

 In 2021 the base temporarily hosted thousands of Afghan refugees transported by the 2021 Kabul airlift.
-One of the agreements that emerged from the 2022 NATO Madrid summit was to expand the US destroyers stationed at the base from 4 to 6 and 600 more troops.
+One of the agreements that emerged from the 2022 NATO Madrid summit was to expand the U.S. destroyers stationed at the base from 4 to 6 and 600 more troops.
+Finally, the extension agreement was signed in May 2023.